VictorDevCode/spotify-extended-search/README.md

 Add ``http://localhost:3000/callback`` to your Redirect URIs from your Application Settings in the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/) website.

+## Start the Application

-Start the application by running:
+Run the application in a development environment:
 ```
-npm start
+npm run dev
 ```

 Open [localhost:3000](http://localhost:3000/) in your favorite browser.